jpcaldwell30/HASS-Tuya-Wifi-Lock/README.md

 # HASS-Tuya-Wifi-Lock

+PLEASE NOTE: I have abandoned this repo (at least for the time being) and  moved development over to [jpcaldwell30/HASS-Tuya-Wifi-Lock](https://github.com/jpcaldwell30/JTMSBH-MF15-Wifi-Lock)

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

 This integration is an attempt to bring Tuya wifi lock compatibility to Home Assistant.
 It adds a lock entity to the Tuya integration.
 Currently, it only has support for my lock (type "jtmsbh" on the Tuya website) but I will explain how to add support for your lock below.
 This integration overrides the core Tuya integration.
 It is based on the core home assistant Tuya integeation as of commit [b323295](https://github.com/home-assistant/core/tree/b323295aa15ff6ac81e46b213a2f22440f0460de), so if you use this in the future, it might be worth cloning the repository and updating the core Tuya integration files (minus the changes you will make below documented in usage).
 It is also worth noting that Tuya/HASS updated the SDK they were using to the tuya-device-sharing-sdk which as far as i can tell does not implement the ability to control locks.
 You may need to restore the old tuya-iot-python-sdk to get your lock to work.